kgtkgtkg/Video-Games-Recommender/README.md

 Please refer to the file 4.2.GameBasedRecommender.ipynb for full commentary and details. <br>

 **5. Recommender App** <br>
-This is a deployment of the User-Based Recommender on Streamlit.
+This is a deployment of the User-Based Recommender on Streamlit. <br>
-Please visit this [link](https://kgtkgtkg-video-games-re-5-userbasedrecommender-streamlit-a9z9zu.streamlit.app/) to view the app.
+Please visit this [link](https://kgtkgtkg-video-games-re-5-userbasedrecommender-streamlit-a9z9zu.streamlit.app/) to view the app. <br>
+Please refer to the file 5.UserBasedRecommender-Streamlit.py for the app script. <br>

 ### **Conclusion** <br>
 Evidenced by the outputs of the recommenders, the application of the methodology was successful.
 However, there are several limitations to this project. <br>